Questfall/docs/roadmap/roadmap2025.md

 ***

-### Uniswap Pool
+### Liquidity Pool

 <mark style="color:yellow;">2 weeks prior to platform launch</mark>

-The official Uniswap QFT-USDT swapping pool will be launched by the Team and will offer rewards to liquidity providers from very beginning.
+The official Uniswap QFT-USDT swapping pool will be launched by the Team and will offer rewards to [Liquidity Providers](../infrastructure/liquidity-providers.md) from the very beginning.

 Once the liquidity pool is operational, 5% of the weekly QFT issue will be used to reward liquidity providers according to their share of the pool during a week, reducing the founders' percentage to 84%.